jmalicki/repo-intel/docs/projects/01-project-selection/human-prompts/project-selection-ranking/README.md

 - [ ] Ensure diversity requirements met

 ### Documentation Review
-- [ ] Selection rationale is clear
+- [ ] All assessments are documented
-- [ ] Quality assessment is documented
+- [ ] Rankings are well-reasoned
-- [ ] Diversity contribution is explained
+- [ ] Selection decisions are clear
-- [ ] Handoff documentation is complete
+- [ ] Rationale is comprehensive

-This prompt ensures consistent, high-quality project selection while maintaining the diversity and quality standards required for comprehensive analysis.
+This approach ensures consistent, high-quality project selection while maintaining the diversity and quality standards required for comprehensive analysis.